Employee Engagement Survey: Everything You Need to Know

 Employee Engagement Survey Results

 One of the most important parts of an employee engagement survey, and the primary reason for implementing them in the first place, is to be able to analyze results, and find ways for improvement within the company or organization.

 Some employees may be naturally skeptical at first about the original motive behind the survey, and if anything will ever be done with it.
 It is your responsibility to address these concerns and reassure them of the importance of the surveys to improve the organization.

 Once the results are analyzed, it is important to get the information to your managers so that they can discuss the results with their teams, and discuss what next steps will be taken to address the issues that were determined in the survey.
 This will not only make them feel they are a part of the process, but will also establish a trust that the motive behind the surveys is for the good of the employees and organization as a whole.

 Be sure that the employees are thanked for their time and help in improving the organization, and maintain regular follow-ups to address the progression of the goals set as a response to the survey.

 If you need help with employee engagement surveys, you can post your legal need on UpCounsel's marketplace.
-UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of, companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.